rpkarthik/PIC16F/README.md

 # PIC16F
-for PIC16F877A microcontroller projects with CCS pic
+for PIC16F877A microcontroller projects with CCS PIC C and Proteus